 by Shir Averbuch

-If you are already familiar with the problem of Customer Journey Hijacking, then you likely realize what an expensive nuisance ad-injecting malware can be for retailers.
+If you are already familiar with the problem of Customer Journey Hijacking, then you likely realize what an expensive nuisance ad injections can be for retailers.
 And if you have read any of our success stories, then you have seen real examples of the ways CJH affects these retailers.

-But how do injected ads affect end users?
-And what does ad-injecting malware look like to these prospective customers?
+But how do injected ads affect the user?
+And what do injected ads look like to these prospective customers?

-To answer those questions, in this post we will explore just one of the many pieces of ad-injecting malware that are blocked by Namogoo’s Customer Hijacking Prevention (CHP) solution on behalf of our clients.
-(In other words, while many retailers’ customers may be stolen away by this malware, the companies we work with can be confident that it will not manage to display unauthorized ads to the shoppers in their online stores.)
+To answer those questions, in this post we will explore just one of the many types of ad injection that are blocked by Namogoo’s Customer Hijacking Prevention (CHP) solution on behalf of our clients.
+(In other words, while many retailers’ customers may be stolen away by these injections, the companies we work with can be confident that it will not manage to display unauthorized ads to the shoppers in their online stores.)

-In reality, we identified two things the malware would do within end users’ browsers:
+In reality, we identified two things Smart Display would do within users’ browsers: